Farmers Market Nutrition Program

 • Grow a minimum of five (5) different types of fruits and vegetables.

-• Farmer and Farmers Markets Training
+• Farmer Training

-During the training, all new farmers/farmers markets will receive instructions on how to complete and submit an application package.
-In addition to completing the application package, a new farmer must also submit the following documents:
+During the training, all new farmers will receive instructions on how to complete and submit an application package.
+In addition to completing the application package, a new farmer must also submit a notarized deed or an owner-signed lease agreement for the land where the farmer’s produce is grown.

-Following the farmer/farmers market training, farmer applicants will receive an on-site or web-based/virtual pre-authorization farm inspection to verify the information listed on their application.
+Following the farmer training, farmer applicants will receive an on-site or web-based/virtual pre-authorization farm inspection to verify the information listed on their application.
 If the farmer applicant passes the farm inspection, the application will then be processed for authorization.
 A farmer is officially authorized for both programs once a fully executed farmer agreement is received.

 • Nondiscrimination Statement